Dennis Hart, Board President

 M. Kalani Souza is the National Outreach coordinator for the Natural Disaster Preparedness Training Center at UH as both a community organizer and trainer; he is a standing member and past steersperson for PRiMO Pacific Risk management Ohana IKE Hui Indigenous Knowledge and Education Working Group.
 He serves on several Federal Native American efforts including IPCCWG Indigenous Peoples Climate Change Working Group, Rising Voices with NCAR national Climate Atmospheric Research Center and he is executive director of the Olohana Foundation ( a 501(c)(3) non-profit organization that helps communities build resilience and adapt to climate change by strengthening relationships between the generations, between cultures, and with the natural environment).
 Kalani is part of the Global Breadfruit Heritage Council and recently named chairperson of USGS Central Climate Data Center Indigenous Phenology Network.

 Aric Arakaki is Superintendent of the Ala Kahakai National Historic Trail.
+He was instrumental in establishing ATA and was a non-voting member of the Board until late 2018.
 Trained as a planner, and passionate about community stewardship and preservation of our cultural, historic and environmental resources, Aric is grateful to serve Hawai'i and all those who enjoy the Ala Kahakai.
 Aric does not see the Trail in isolation, but rather as a means to contribute to community learning, pride, resilience, and self-reliance.